 The actual remote starter brain should be warrantied for as long as you own the car.
-Many quality companies offer this.
-If they do not, it is a possible sign of inferior equipment.
-Remote controls, however are rarely warrantied for more than a year.
-Our Pro line remotes carry a 2 year warranty and all our 2 way remotes have a $25 replacement plan.
+Many quality companies offer this (if they do not, it is a possible sign of inferior equipment).
+Remote controls, however, are rarely warrantied for more than a year.
+Our Pro line remotes carry a two- year warranty and all our two-way remotes have a $25 replacement plan.

 9. Engine Speed Sensing

 - The other main reason is over-rev protection.
 A quality remote starter will know if the engine speed is too high and shut off.
-A remote start that does not offer RPM sensing cannot know if this level is exceeded and could end with damage to the vehicle.
+A remote start that does not offer RPM sensing cannot know if this level has been exceeded and you could end up with damage to the vehicle.

 8. Transmitter Range

-You want to make sure that the remote start that you are buying will allow you to start/stop/lock/unlock, etc from a long distance.
-Many people say that they just park their car right outside of their house and do not need a long rang transmitter.
-Just keep in mind the trips to the movies, the mall, the amusement park, etc. You will want to use your remote start then also and you will not be parked as close as at home.
-Our transmitters offer a minimum of 800 feet and some are over a mile!
+You want to make sure that the remote start you are buying will allow you to start/stop/lock/unlock, etc., from a long distance.
+Many people say that they just park their car right outside their house and do not need a long-range transmitter.
+Just keep in mind the trips to the movies, the mall, the amusement park, restaurants, the hospital, etc., that you’ll make.
+You will want to use your remote start then – and you will not be parked as close as you are at home.
+Our transmitters offer a range of a minimum of 800 feet, and some work from over a mile!